Consequences of overstaying your visa in Thailand

 What to do when you unintentionally overstayed?

-If you find yourself overstaying in Thailand, you should try to resolve the situation as soon as possible.
-When you arrive at immigration, you will be asked to pay a nominal fine of 500 baht for each day you have overstayed, which can be settled in less than 10 minutes with no further implications as long as you have not overstayed several times before.
+If you overstay in Thailand, resolve the situation as soon as possible.
+When you arrive at immigration, you will need to pay a nominal fine of 500 baht for each day you have overstayed.
+You can settle this in less than 10 minutes, with no further implications, provided you have not overstayed multiple times before.

 Outcomes for overstaying your Thai visa

-Many see the overstay warning as a more strict approach to dealing with the problem, as violators will now be blacklisted and banned from entering Thailand for 1 to 10 years, depending on the length of their overstay.
+Many view the overstay warning as a more strict approach to addressing the issue, as violators will now be banned from entering Thailand for 1 to 10 years, depending on the length of their overstay.
+For example, if you are overstaying visa in Thailand for more than 3 years but less than 5 years, the period of banning from re-entering will be 5 years.

-Please be aware that repeated overstaying will result in serious consequences.
-If you have a history of overstaying, your passport could be stamped declaring you in violation of Thailand’s immigration laws and regulations.
+Please be aware that repeated overstaying will lead to serious consequences.
+If you have a history of overstaying, your passport could be stamped to indicate you are in violation of Thailand’s immigration laws and regulations.

 This stamp would mark you as an “undesirable alien,” making travel and entry into other countries even more difficult than it should be.